stevapps0/botlyne/TESTING.md

 ## Overview

-The test suite has been rewritten to align with the new JWT and API key authentication implementation.
-All tests are now structured to properly mock authentication tokens and validate both JWT and API key authentication flows.
+The test suite has been updated to align with the simplified authentication system using Supabase client-side auth and JWT/API key validation.
+All tests now properly mock JWT tokens and API keys for the consolidated authentication service.

 ## Test Structure